The Central Enigma of Consciousness

 The first of these phenomena is

-in which the occurrence of noise, somewhat paradoxically, leads to the capacity
+the occurrence of noise, somewhat paradoxically, leads to the capacity of ion

-of ion channels to sensitively excite hippocampal cells and in turn to cause a
+channels to sensitively excite hippocampal cells and in turn to cause a change

-change in global brain state.
-In this sense noise is playing a similar role to
+in global brain state.
+In this sense noise is playing a similar role to the

-the ergodic properties of dynamical chaos, which likewise distribute the
+ergodic properties of dynamical chaos, which likewise distribute the dynamic

-dynamic pseudo-randomly and so prevent the dynamic getting stuck into the rut
+pseudo-randomly and so prevent the dynamic getting stuck into the rut of a

-of a given ordered attractor and it is thus able to fully explore its ÔphaseÕ
+given ordered attractor and it is thus able to fully explore its ÔphaseÕ or

 artificial neural nets to avoid them becoming locked in sub-optimal local